LISTEN NOW: Under the Lights podcast presented by SYNLawn

 Under the Lights podcast.

-This week's episode of the Under the Lights podcast presented by SYNLawn Alabama is here, with Starnes Media sports editor Kyle Parmley and Gary Lloyd back to give their thoughts on the second round of the playoffs and look ahead to what's left.
+This week's episode of the Under the Lights podcast presented by SYNLawn Alabama is here, with Starnes Media sports editor Kyle Parmley and Gary Lloyd back to give their thoughts on the high school football playoffs.

 Under the Lights is presented this fall by SYNLawn Alabama.